lv042/Weather-Wizard/docs/research.md

 Prometheus or Grafana for monitoring.
 Basic HTTP Authentication can be used to provide a basic layer of security.
 The basic Golang library is adequate for testing, while Testify can be used for more sophisticated capabilities.
-To notify an administrator about errors and logs, I recommend using SendGrids API.
+To notify an administrator about errors and logs, I recommend using SendGrid's API.

 In terms of architecture, whether to utilize a monolithic or microservice architecture ultimately relies on the project's unique aims and restrictions.
 A monolithic design may be more suitable for a small-scale project, but a